 The plate windings are put on as four separate windings of 300 turns each, two in each section of a twin former.
-They are cross-connected as shown in Fig. 1323-b.
+They are crossconnected as shown in Fig. 1323-b.
 A layer of insulation, rated at 2,000 volts, is then applied.
 This can be supplemented with an or dinary split screen of copper foil.

 Over the plate windings three additional windings are added on each half of the former.
 These are output, feedback and output in that order.
 No. 18 AWG wire is used for the output windings, while 30 AWG is used for the feedback winding.
 Each of these six coils contain 65 turns.
 A series-parallel connection of the output windings and series-feedback windings provide very close and balanced coupling between the output circuit and the feedback winding.
 The wire turns and size appear in Fig. 1323-c.
+Although this sort of amplifier is usually considered to be a two-

 Although this sort of amplifier is usually considered to be a twostage circuit, which must be stable at low frequencies, it must not be forgotten that the signal in one half of the push-pull stage passes through three stages.
 Adequate low-frequency stability is obtained by choosing the coupling capacitors so that the response is flat to well below the 125 cycles used in the output transformer design.
-We have used 0.1 $\mu$ f, which with the 100,000-ohm grid resistors gives a characteristic frequency below 16 cycles per second.
-This value of capacitance can be reduced to .05 $\mu$ f without danger, and could probably be reduced even more.
+We have used 0.1 μ f, which with the 100,000-ohm grid resistors gives a characteristic frequency below 16 cycles per second.
+This value of capacitance can be reduced to .05 μ f without danger, and could probably be reduced even more.